yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-3-Assignments.md

 1. Submit your **time worked** for each of the two assignments on the class google form (Found on the [[Assignments]] page).
 2. Submit your github page and gittraining repositories to us by putting your name in the list below.
+3. Submit your codewars user page below (this will show us which exercises you completed).

 ###Git Training Repositories
 - Casey Watts <http://github.com/caseywatts/gittraining>